EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

     - To solve this, you need to manually add this framework to the PIO core.
       - Download the zip from the [link](https://github.com/platformio/platformio-pkg-framework-arduinosam/releases/tag/v4.3.190711).
       - Unzip the archive and place the unzipped folder in  your platformIO core folder.
 The location should be equivalent to  `C:\Users\<user_name>\.platformio\packages` path on windows.
-      - After downloading and adding the extracted flder, the `packages` folder should look something like
+      - After downloading and adding the extracted folder, the `packages` folder should look something like
         - ![image](https://user-images.githubusercontent.com/31810812/213038179-a7ab0464-981e-430b-8a27-dcd52884b578.png)
     - Once the framework is added, you should be able to build from source using platformIO!
     - **NOTE:** If your build fails, throwing an error stating `Error: Could not find the package with 'atmelsam @ 3.8.1' requirements ...`, it is most likely because that platform has been removed from auto-downloads for platformIO.
 To manually add that platform to your platformIO build,